Technigami/mezzanine-reset/README.md

 Mezzanine Themes
 ===
+(this is cloned for our local development purposes.
+Please feel free to comment follow / contribute, but this doc is not being updated at this time.)

 A collection of Django/Mezzanine templates.
 Each of them are designed to override Mezzanine's default template.

 mezzanine_default and mezzanine_mobile are compilation of all the templates from Mezzanine.
 This will be easier for non-Python and non-Django designers to work with the templates.